Displaying Custom Signs on Streets, Interstate Highways, and Applying for Sign Permits

 Once you’ve taken these steps, you will know, one way or the other, what you’ll be able to do as far as your desired sign goes.

-Read here to extract more information about advertising signs, as well as logos and lettering..
+Read here for more information about advertising signs, as well as logos and lettering.

 Question: Why do I have to get a sign permit?